societyinforisk/blog/content/blog/siracon-2014-cfp.md

 Title: SIRAcon 2014!
-Date: 2014-07-07 12:00:00
+Date: 2014-07-07 12:45:00
 Category: News
-Status: draft
 Tags: siracon
 Slug: siracon-2014-cfp-open
 Author: Lisa Leet

 <img src="/images/siraconbadge.png" align="right" style="padding-left:10px"/>

-The **third annual SIRAcon** will be held in Minneapolis, Minnesota on **Thursday and Friday, October 9th and 10th, 2014**.
-We invite you to share your expertise!
+<span style="font-size:120%">The **third annual SIRAcon** will be held in Minneapolis, Minnesota on **Thursday and Friday, October 9th and 10th, 2014**.
+We invite you to share your expertise!</font>

 #### WHY SHOULD I PRESENT AT SIRACON?